aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/get/_index.md

 ## cURL Example

 The following are a few examples of using cURL.
+To get a **JWT** token, please, follow these [instructions](/words/getting-started/available-sdks/#curl).

 Below cURL example shows how to obtain bookmarks from a bookmark collection.
 You can download a template file of this example from [here](test_multi_pages.docx).